davidkellis/able/README.md

 ## To do

-- Unit type will be called `Unit`, and will have a singleton value, `()`.
-  - Unit type will behave like Scala's Unit type: http://joelabrahamsson.com/learning-scala-part-eight-scalas-type-hierarchy-and-object-equality/
-- Need to come up with safe navigation operator
+- Decide on safe navigation operator
   - it might behave like Rust's questionmark operator: https://m4rw3r.github.io/rust-questionmark-operator
-- Define how yield works, and what contexts it is available in.
-  - For example, buildIterator { yield(1) } yields an Iterator Int that has an infinite number of Int elements.
 - Coroutines will be implemented with call stacks and channels.
 Coroutines will implement generators, which make use of the yield keyword.
+  - Define how generators works, and what contexts the yield function is available in.
+    - For example, buildIterator { while true { yield(1) } } yields an Iterator Int that has an infinite number of Int elements.
 - Variadic functions supported via splat operator.
   - fn(ints: *Int)
   - fn(*ints)